BTG001/hero-squad/README.md

 ## Hero-Squad

-his is an app that accredits users to assign a `Hero` to a `Squad`.
+This is an app that accredits users to assign a `Hero` to a `Squad`.
 It is developed using Spark and it uses RESTful routing of Spark to navigate through the disparate pages of the app.

 ## Author